Note: SimpliSafe recently added two-way audio to its camera. They also now offer self-monitoring.

 24/7 Live Alarm Monitoring

 24/7 Live Alarm Monitoring means that professional monitoring specialists will monitor your home 24/7.
-If an intrusion does occur and the burglar alarms go off, the specialists will remotely dispatch the police.
+If an intrusion does occur and the burglar alarms go off, the specialists will first call you to verify an emergency.
+If you verify the emergency or if they can’t reach you, they’ll call the police.
+Now, this is where cellular backup comes in handy…read on for more details.

 A system is only as good as its cellular connection.
 After all, there’s not much that the monitoring professionals can do for you if they never got the message that you’re in trouble.
 Having a secure wireless connection is a non-negotiable when it comes to home security.